mustafahk27/movie-recommender-system/README.md

 2. **Ensure the Required Files are Present**:
    - `movies_dict.pkl`: A pickle file containing the movie data.
    - `similarity.pkl`: A pickle file containing the precomputed similarity matrix.
+   - `movies.pkl`: A pickle file containing additional movie information used in the project.
+   - `movie_recommender_system.ipynb`: A Jupyter Notebook that likely contains data analysis, model training, or exploratory work related to the recommender system.

 3. **Run the Application**: